dseeni/dotfiles-1/docs/linux-setup.md

 sudo apt install timeshift
 ```

+## Install Whatsapp Desktop

+The project is no longer available on GitHub, but you can grab the latest .deb from mint's repositories here - http://packages.linuxmint.com/pool/import/w/whatsapp-desktop/.

 ## Install Slack

 The .deb includes a repository, so simply download and install the .deb from https://slack.com/intl/es-es/downloads/linux.